COVID-19 advice for pregnant women and new parents

 - Stay hydrated

 - Mobilise regularly to reduce your risk of developing blood clots.
-If you have a history of blood clots or are obese, please contact your GP or maternity care provider to discuss your care options
+If you have a history of blood clots or are obese, please contact your doctor or maternity care provider to discuss your care options

 - Keep a close eye on your baby’s movements.
 Call your maternity care provider immediately if your baby’s movements change, if you are in labour or experience: